Revisiting dynamics of quantum causal structures -- when can causal order evolve?: Conclusion

 \section{Conclusion}

 {The study of the fundamental dynamics of process matrices was first raised in Ref.~\cite{castro2018dynamics}.
 There, a particular question was that of whether or not the causal order set by a process matrix would be preserved by continuous and reversible dynamics.
-This problem plays a fundamental role in the study of the information processing power that the resources allowed by quantum (and even post-quantum) theories enable \cite{qswitch,araujo2014computational,feix2015quantum,guerin2016exponential,kristjansson2020resource,zhao2020quantum}.} In this work we revisit the question of which possible dynamics we can expect objects, such as channels and process matrices, to feature.
-We found that the {commonly used formalism of higher-order processes} is too restrictive, and we presented examples of continuous and reversible dynamics that may change the causal order of the processes they are applied {to.
-This} is of particular interest, since continuous and reversible transformations are in the core of some axiomatic reconstructions of Quantum Theory \cite{hardy2001quantum,dakic2011quantum,masanes2011derivation}, and one hence needs to understand their full scope.
+This problem plays a fundamental role in the study of the information processing power that the resources allowed by quantum (and even post-quantum) theories enable \cite{qswitch,araujo2014computational,feix2015quantum,guerin2016exponential,kristjansson2020resource,zhao2020quantum}.} Ref.~\cite{castro2018dynamics} takes a black-box approach to this problem and draws conclusions regarding the possibility or impossibility of the dynamical evolution of quantum devices based on the information given by the black-box description of such devices (i.e., the CPTP map associated to a quantum channel, rather than the physical description of the components that implement that channel in the lab).
+In this work, we revisit the question of which possible dynamics we can expect objects, such as channels and process matrices, to feature.
+We found that the commonly used formalism of higher-order processes (that is, the black-box approach endorsed by Ref.~\cite{castro2018dynamics}) may mislead our grasp on the fundamentals of physical dynamics, and we presented examples of continuous and reversible dynamics that may change the causal order of the processes they are applied to.
+This is of particular interest, since continuous and reversible transformations are in the core of some axiomatic reconstructions of Quantum Theory \cite{hardy2001quantum,dakic2011quantum,masanes2011derivation}, and one hence needs to understand their full scope.
+Our arguments stem from situations where one can apply Hamiltonian dynamics to the description of the physical constituents that implement the corresponding processes whose evolution is being studied.
+We acknowledge that such a description is not always possible to provide either at a fundamental level (e.g., when one studies physical theories beyond quantum theory or from the perspective of Operational Probabilistic Theories) or a practical level, where sometimes higher-order processes provide our best understanding of the situation. \blk